Table of contents

 And don't necessarily believe the fee quotes by the project marketer as these are usually unknown and often underestimated at the time of sale.

-Remember many of these buildings require expensive upkeep of their lifts, grounds, gardens, pools, and gyms.
+Tips: Remember many of these buildings require expensive upkeep of their lifts, grounds, gardens, pools, and gyms.

 What lessons can we learn from this?

-Some of these problems could be avoided by buying from developers with a good track record and buying in buildings in prime locations, as there always seems to be a bigger demand for units in these buildings. apartment-idea-develop-build-city-move-plan-city-building-inspect-urban
+Some of these problems could be avoided by buying from developers with a good track record and buying in buildings in prime locations, as there always seems to be a bigger demand for units in these buildings.

-Also while buying off the plan has the potential for capital growth, if you bought a completed property it should also grow over the same 12 to 18 months you were waiting for your off-the-plan purchase to settle.
+Also, while buying off the plan has the potential for capital growth, if you bought a completed property it should also grow over the same 12-18 months you were waiting for your off-the-plan purchase to settle.

-With a two or more year time-frame for the completion of most high-rise projects, it is very difficult to predict what the future will hold so I feel you should receive a sizeable discount for all the uncertainty of buying off the plan.
+With a two or more year time-frame for the completion of most high-rise projects, it is very difficult to predict what the future will hold so I feel you should receive a sizable discount for all the uncertainty of buying off the plan.

 There is uncertainty about what the property markets will be like on completion, what will the interest rate be then, will the standard of finish be as good as in the display unit or will the developer has cut corners, and what will be built in the future alongside, behind, or in front of the project.